mediachain/mediachain/docs/kittengrad.md

 As an optimization, it may be possible to elide synchronous commit confirmation and immediately commit the block.
-Commit messages can then be collected in the background for failure detection purposes.
+Commit messages can then be collected in the background for failure detection purposes or omitted altogether.
-However, this may widen the possibility of blockchain divergence between transactors in the presence of partial failures, which must be reconciled with the blockchain merging approaches discussed later.

 ### Steady State Operation